Hal Murray

 Santa Hal 1964

-When Hal first came to Pittsburgh, he was on mornings at KQV replacing Jim Gearhart.
+When Hal first came to Pittsburgh in February 1964 from KEWB in Minneapolis, He was on mornings at KQV replacing Jim Gearhart.
 Mornings were Merry with Murray at KQV.
 The Murray Go-Round was always fun.
 Hal Murray had a vaudevillian style and was the master of the one-liner.
-Hal eventually switched shifts with Big Steve Rizen and moved to midday.
+Hal switched shifts with Big Steve Rizen and moved to midday in July 1965.

 KQV promoted Emperor Murray and his disciples became known as Murray's Militia.
 Hal dressed up in his Emperor's cape with his scepter and introduced acts like The Beatles, Rolling Stones and the Monkees at Pittsburgh concerts.
 The concept for Emperor Murray and Murray's Militia may have originated in Los Angeles at KRLA with Emperor Bob Hudson and his Commandos.
 The voices in the Murray's MIlitia promos were all KRLA employees.
 Daphne was played by Sie Holiday, Colonel Splendid was played by KRLA newsman Richard Beebee, Lt.
 Cavendish was played by Casey Kasem, and the announcer at the end was KRLA DJ superstar, Dave Hull (The Hullabalooer). (from Uncle Ricky's Reel Top 40 Repository)